em-piguet/piwigomodx/README.md

 PiwigoModx
 =============

-PiwigoModx id a MODx addon that displays images from a Piwigo gallery.
+PiwigoModx is a MODx addon that displays images from a Piwigo gallery.
 Manage your images inside the Piwigo manager and display these inside your site MODx front-end.
 This component allows you to easily retrieve and display categories, tags, images and image metadata.
 There are